Elementary Program

 Practicum of 6 hrs/day for one school year or minimum total of 1,000 hrs may start after the summer reading assignments, but may not precede the Elementary course.

-Education Program.
-She is a graduate of the University of Cluj, Romania.
-She studied the Montessori Method in Romania, Vienna, and London.
-She has trained teachers, lectured and conducted classes in the Montessori Method of Education since 1951.
+She was a graduate of the University of Cluj, Romania.
+She studied the Montessori Method in Romania, Vienna, London, and attended lectures by Dr. Montessori.
+Starting in 1951 she taught teachers, lectured and conducted classes in the Montessori Method of Education until her passing in 2016.

 Instructors

 Gulsevin Kayihan is a graduate of the University of Bosphorus.
-She has both the ECE and the Elementary Montessori I-II diplomas with over 30 years of experience.
-She is the Academic Director at Spring Valley Montessori School and has been with the Montessori Teacher Education Program since 1984.
+She has both the ECE and the Elementary Montessori I-II diplomas with over 40 years of experience.
+She is the Academic Director at the Montessori Academy at Spring Valley and has been with the Montessori Institute for Teacher Education at Spring Valley since 1984.

 Laura Possinger is a graduate of Pacific Lutheran University.
 She has both ECE and Elementary I-II diplomas.
-She has been with the Teacher Education Program since 2005.
+She has been with the Elementary program since 2009.

 The Program Includes the Following: